 All in all, going to Balabac is a definite challenge for the ultimate backpacker and bakasyunista.
-For flashpackers, Balabac may not be worth the time and effort considering the 10+ long hours of travel time but its definitely just a normal thing for experienced adventure seekers.
+Balabac may not be worth the time and effort for flashpackers, considering the 10+ long hours of travel time, but it’s definitely just normal for experienced adventure seekers.

 Still, if you’re a fan of beautiful beaches, pristine island views, uncrowded places, and a place to rest and relax, then Balabac is a worthy place for you to try.

 Have you been to Balabac, Palawan?
-Help us improve this 2019 Travel Guide to Balabac Blog by sharing your personal Balabac travel tips and recommendations.
+Help us improve this 2022 Travel Guide to Balabac Blog by sharing your personal Balabac travel tips and personal recommendations.

-Looking for Best Hotels in Puerto Princesa City, Palawan?
+Looking for Best Hotels and Resorts in Balabac, Palawan?
 Visit Agoda to save time and money on your hotel selection with millions of reviews and options to choose from.